Strand PHIL.I Definitions of Philanthropy

 Share some of the following statistics** with the students and discuss their reaction to these numbers and statements.

-Give the students some defining information about bullying behavior.
 Bullying involves repeated negative behavior with a desire to harm someone with less power (size, strength, or other perceived imbalance of power).
 The aggressor appears to enjoy the interaction, and the victim feels oppressed.
-Discus show bullying differs froman unkind act.
+Discus show bullying differs from an unkind act.

 Display the Forms of Bullying (Handout).
 Read through the list together and allow time for discussion of examples or personal observations, including how bullies benefit and why victims choose not to speak up.

-Ask the students what they would do if they saw a bully in action.
-Write the following options on the board:
+Ask what they would do if they saw a bully in action.
+Write the following options and discuss which are appropriate.
+Encourage them to do a little online research about best practices for standing up for others.
+See StopBullying.gov

 - step in to help the victim,